consulthys/logstashbeat/README.md

 Welcome to Logstashbeat.

 **Important Notes:**
- 1. this plugin will only work with Logstash 5.0.0-alpha1 and later as the Logstash Monitoring API (listening on port 5600) is only [available since that version](https://www.elastic.co/guide/en/logstash/5.0/alpha1.html).
+This plugin will only work with Logstash 5.0.0 later as the Logstash Monitoring API (listening on port 5600) is only [available since that version](https://www.elastic.co/guide/en/logstash/5.0/alpha1.html).
- 2. this plugin will only work with Logstash 5.0.0-alpha5 and later if any of the following points holds true:

-   * you enable the `stats.pipeline` flag in the `logstashbeat.yml` configuration file.
-   * you specify a positive `hot_threads` number in the `logstashbeat.yml` configuration file.

 Ensure that this folder is at the following location:
 `${GOPATH}/github.com/consulthys`